wizcamp/wizcamp-realms-demo/session-guides/SESSION-08.md

 <a id="ask-the-ai"></a>

-## 🤖 Ask the AI — Application State Understanding
+## 🤖 Ask the AI — Implementing Scoring & Victory

 You just implemented a complete scoring system, managed complex application state, and built your first independent React component — excellent work!